 10 Policies to Prevent and Respond to Childhood Lead Exposure

-The Health Impact Project, a collaboration of the Robert Wood Johnson Foundation and The Pew Charitable Trusts, released a seminal report, 10 Policies to Prevent and Respond to Childhood Lead Exposure.
-The Health Impact Project is a national initiative designed to promote the use of health impact assessments (HIAs) as a decision-making tool for policymakers.
+The Health Impact Project, a collaboration of the Robert Wood Johnson Foundation and The Pew Charitable Trusts, released a seminal report, 10 Policies to Prevent and Respond to Childhood Lead Exposure, in August 2017.
+The Health Impact Project is a national initiative designed to promote the use of health impact assessments (HIAs) as a decision-making tool for policy makers.